Bachelor of Science (Honours) in Nursing

 Aims and Characteristics

 Our mission is to educate young people for professional careers in nursing, one of the world's most caring professions.
 This innovative academic programme develops the students' competency to deliver quality care, carry out relevant research and make significant contributions to the health of the community.

-Students will master the skills of clinical reasoning, communication and the use of technology.
-They will also learn how to work efficiently alone, or with other health care professionals, in providing quality health care.
+Students master the skills of clinical reasoning, communication and the use of technology.
+They also learn how to work efficiently alone, or with other health care professionals, in providing quality health care.

-Our modern facilities include Nursing Therapeutics Laboratories (equipped and furnished as virtual clinical wards with wireless patient simulators, baby and child simulators and other latest technologies), Mental Health Nursing Laboratories, The Yuen Yuen Institute Chinese Medicinal Nursing Laboratory, the Dorothy Wong Intensive Care Laboratory, the Integrative Health Clinic, the PolyU-Henry G. Leong Mobile Integrative Health Centre, the Centre for Smart Health, the Herbal Medicine Learning Centre, the World Health Organization Collaborating Centre for Community Health Services, and The Yuen Yuen Institute Learning Resources Centre.
+Our modern facilities include Nursing Therapeutics Laboratories, Mental Health Nursing Laboratories, The Yuen Yuen Institute Chinese Medicinal Nursing Laboratory, the Dorothy Wong Intensive Care Laboratory, the Integrative Health Clinic, the PolyU-Henry G. Leong Mobile Integrative Health Centre, the Centre for Smart Health, the Herbal Medicine Learning Centre, the World Health Organization Collaborating Centre for Community Health Services, and the Yuen Yuen Institute Learning Resources Centre.